 Holi is celebrated on the last full moon of the lunar month of Phagun at the end of the winter season.
 It either falls in late February or early March.
-Holi marks the end of the winter season, the arrival of spring, beginning of the new year for few communities.
+Holi marks the end of the winter season, the arrival of spring, beginning of the new year for a few communities.

 There are many legends associated with Holi.
 One such popular legend is of Holika.

 He was ruthless and wanted everyone to treat him as God.
-To his surprise, his own son, Prahlad, refused to worship him.
+To his surprise, his son, Prahlad, refused to worship him.